jbxamora/jbxamora/README.md

 # Hi there, I'm Jorge Zamora 👋

-## I'm a web-developer with a backround in AI
+## A web-developer with a backround in Business and AI

 - 🌱 I’m currently learning TensorFlow
 - 👯 I’m looking to collaborate on open source projects